 Q: What roles are you hiring for?

 A: Our available roles vary from cohort to cohort.
-Generally, we have encompassed roles such as Software Engineering (Backend, Frontend, Mobile, etc.), Data Science, Artificial Intelligence / Machine Learning, and other roles including User Experience Researcher, Technical Program Manager, and Cyber Security.
-To access the most up-to-date roles being offered, please refer to the "Apprentieship Roles- Summer 2024 Cohort" section.
+Generally, we have encompassed roles such as Software Engineering (Backend), Data Science, Artificial Intelligence / Machine Learning, and other roles including Technical Program Manager, and Cyber Security.
+To access the most up-to-date roles being offered, please refer to the "Apprentieship Roles - April 2026 Cohort" section.

 Q: Is relocation offered?